 The aesthetic industry is enormous – estimated at $86.2 billion worldwide in 2020 alone.
 There are countless products and procedures, all promising to make you look better, younger, fitter.
 But what really works?
 Are any of these actually bad for your health?
 And do you have to rely on serums and shots, or is there another way – a better way – to improve aesthetic wellness from the inside out?
-These are the questions I discuss with my patients, and I’m pleased to share some of my go-to resources with you here.
+These are the questions I discuss with my patients at Evoke 5 Medical Center, and I’m pleased to share some of my go-to resources with you here.

 Xenoestrogens in Skincare: Why and How To Avoid Them